scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 decreases is a commonly used technique :cite:`prechelt1998automatic`.
 Setting ``patience`` to be high but not infinite address these concerns.

-How should ``patience`` be by default?
+What should the default value of ``patience`` be?
 The current implementation uses ``patience=True`` to let Hyperband be layered with stop on plateau with a patience of ``max_iter // 3``.
 This choice is validated by the experiments.
 The most salient results are shown in Figure :ref:`fig:activity`.

 Experiments